PyMVPA/PyMVPA/doc/source/devguide.rst

 ================== ==============================================   =========

 If any intended functionality cannot be realized be implementing above methods.
-The :class:`~mvpa.clfs.base.Classifier` class offers some additional methods that might be overridden by sub-classes.
+The :class:`~mvpa2.clfs.base.Classifier` class offers some additional methods that might be overridden by sub-classes.
 For all methods described below it is strongly recommended to call the base-class methods at the end of the implementation in the sub-class to preserve the full functionality.

 `_pretrain(dataset)`
-    Called with the :class:`~mvpa.datasets.base.Dataset` instance that shall be trained with, but before the actual training is performed.
+    Called with the :class:`~mvpa2.datasets.base.Dataset` instance that shall be trained with, but before the actual training is performed.

 `_posttrain(dataset)`
-    Called with the :class:`~mvpa.datasets.base.Dataset` instance the classifier was trained on, just after training was performed.
+    Called with the :class:`~mvpa2.datasets.base.Dataset` instance the classifier was trained on, just after training was performed.

 `_prepredict(data)`